Events

 Annual Dates and Periods for our woodland diary

-Autumn Equinox each year: 22nd September to 22nd October: Seed collection.
+Autumn Equinox each year: 22nd September to 22nd October: Seed collection window of opportunity.

 November 27th to December 5th - National Tree Week (2025).
 We hope to take part in this campaign to focus on the winter tree planting season.
-We will inspect the planted boundary to see how the planted whips are doing (January 2025).
+We have declared our interest in receiving more whips to replace plants that were defeated by the prolonged summer drought. will inspect the planted boundary to see how the planted whips are doing (January 2026).